 PRIVACY NOTICES FOR COLLECTING INFORMATION

-You give permission to be included in photographs or video which are taken during an event and any recordings you may be involved in.
-These photographs or videos may be used to help publicise our activities in printed publications, on notice boards and on the EBC website.
-The recordings may be published on the web site.
-You also give permission for us to send information about activities and events which we run from time to time.
+You give permission to be included in photographs or videos which are taken during an event, and any recordings you may be involved in.
+These photographs or videos may be used to help publicise our activities in printed publications, on the EBC website and social media channels (Facebook, You Tube, Instagram).
+You also give us permission to send information about activities and events which we run from time to time.
+You have the right to withdraw this consent at any time by contacting the Church Secretary.

-You have the right to ask to see any information we hold about you (including the pastoral support information) by submitting a ‘Subject Access Request’ to the Church Administrator.
+You have the right to ask to see any information we hold about you (including the pastoral support information) by submitting a ‘Subject Access Request’ to the Church Secretary.
 You also have the right to ask for information which you believe to be incorrect to be rectified.

 If you are concerned about the way your information is being handled, please speak to our Data Protection Officer.
-If you are still unhappy you have the right to complain to the Information Commissioners Office.
+If you are still unhappy, you have the right to complain to the Information Commissioner’s Office.

 For a copy of this article, please click here.

-May 2018
+May 2026